otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

-- Improvements on security and privacy
+- Improvements on security and privacy:
   - Security level raised to 224 bits based on elliptic curve cryptography
   - Additional protection against transcript decryption in the case of elliptic curve cryptography compromise
-- The cryptographic primitives and protocols have been updated.
+- The cryptographic primitives and protocols have been updated:
   - Deniable Authenticated Key Exchange using SPAWN.
   - Key management using the Double Ratchet Algorithm.
-- SMP
+- SMP:
   - Upgraded the cryptographic primitives to use ECC based on the Edwards 448 curve (Goldilocks).